michaelj1297/michaelj1297.github.ioOld/README.md

 ## To Note:

-    > It is important to note that due to the constraining timeframe, and the high possibility that I, the developer, will be the only person interacting with the solution, the application is most likely not optimized, and proper testing was not fully conducted.
-However, where the PDF is concerned, testing was conducted to ensure that the criteria was succeffully fulfilled.
+It is important to ***note*** that due to the constraining timeframe with a high possibility that I, the developer, will be the only person interacting with the solution, the application was not properly optimized, and proper testing was not fully conducted.
+However, testing was conducted to ensure that the criteria were succeffully fulfilled.

 ## Future Plans

 As of right now, there are no immediate plans but in the future, this project may be revisited, optimized and put into production(most likely hosted on GitHub).

 # How to use

+For your convenience the `build` folder was included in the repository, and as of right now this project is hosted, but no amendments were made to allow users to customize the end result.